hall-n/hall-n.github.io/Thesis/Title & Thesis.md

 ## Title
+- Tokugawa Travel: Authorities' Lenience Pilgrimage and Tourism
-Understanding the rise of peasant pilgrimage: The bakufu and daimyo's laxity against an emerging tourism industry
+- Understanding the rise of peasant pilgrimage: The bakufu and daimyo's lenience against an emerging tourism industry

-Understanding Edo Period Tourism: Tokugawa's laxity of peasant pilgrimage
+- Understanding Edo Period Tourism: Tokugawa's lenience of peasant pilgrimage

-Tokugawa Lenience of Peasant Pilgrimage
+- Tokugawa Lenience of Pilgrimage

-Lenience of the Tokugawa Bakufu Towards Tourism from Peasant Pilgrimage
+- Lenience of the Tokugawa Bakufu Towards Tourism and Pilgrimage

 ## Thesis